wkoszek/me/blog/source/blog/2012-07-13-book-best-software-writings.md

 ---
-title:	The Best Software Writing I
+title:	"The Best Software Writing I"
 auth:	Joel Spolsky and various other authors
 read:	2012-07-19
 ---